jamiebutterworth2016/accessibility/interactive-elements.md

 <hr>

 ## Signifiers
+Signals that communicate:
-- Signals the element is interactive
+- The element is interactive
-- How it should be interacted with
+- How to interact with it
-- What will happen when it is interacted with
+- What will happen

-👉 Interactive elements must have strong signifiers.
+👉 All interactive elements must have strong signifiers
-Without strong signifiers, users may not recognise interactivity, leading to confusion, missed actions and reduced usability and accessibility
+Example: A blue, underlined word signals a clickable link.

 **Types**
-- Visual - colour, shape, underline, icons
+- Visual - colour, shape, underline, icons 👀
-- Auditory - screen reader output, sounds
+- Auditory - screen reader output, sounds 🔊
-- Physical - touch, vibration, movement
+- Physical - touch, vibration, movement ✋

-👍 A blue, underlined word signals a clickable link.
+**Impact of weak signifiers**
+- Users may not recognise interactivity
+- Actions may be missed or misunderstood
+- Reduces usability and accessibility

 <hr>

 # 2. Usability, Discoverability & Feedback
 **Usability Testing**
-- Evaluates how easy a design is to use
+- Evaluates ease of use
 - Includes accessibility testing
-- Involves people with disabilities and diverse participants
+- Involves diverse users, including disabilities

 **Discoverability**
-Can users figure out how something works?
+Can users figure out how it works?

 **Feedback**
-What happens after interaction:
+Response after interaction: Visual, Sound, Vibration
-- Visual (highlight)
-- Sound
-- Vibration

-**Norman Door (Usability Failure)**
+**Norman Door**
 - From Don Norman
 - Design that causes the wrong action
 👉 If instructions (“Push/Pull”) are needed → bad design

-**Usability Experts**
+**UX Experts**
 - Jakob Nielsen
-- Nielsen Norman Group, Founded 1998, Research-based UX
+- Nielsen Norman Group (1998)

 **Core Design Areas**
 - Wording